Skip to main content

 3. In Default Settings section, you would see Microsoft Grant Admin Consent.
 You can grant the consent there.

 Once consent has been granted you will be returned to the portal and should see a green checkmark next to Microsoft Grant Admin Consent.
-If your Microsoft 365 Admin had to grant access remotely you may need to refresh your browser to see the green checkmark.

 I am a Group Edition user and I want to grant Microsoft API access